PaddlePaddle/docs/docs/design/dist_train/distributed_architecture.md

       DataParallelism type for example, it removes the optimization operators and add a `send` OP to the "trainer" role, then add the optimization operators to the parameter server role within the `recv` OP.
 1. Dispatch the partitioned graph to different `RemoteExecutor` in the cluster.
-1. `RemoteExecutor` on each node run the received `ProgramDesc` utill the end.
+1. `RemoteExecutor` on each node run the received `ProgramDesc` until the end.

 ### RemoteExecutor